What is Expressive Arts Therapy?

 What should I expect in an Expressive Arts Therapy session?

-Typically in a session we begin by talking together, before moving towards the arts.
+Usually we begin by talking together, before moving into the art studio.
 Once we are in the studio, we might use any art forms including paint, sculpture, movement / dance, sound, storytelling and poetry.
 Finally, we step out and reflect on that experience, drawing connections back to what the client came in with.
+It’s also possible that we may talk for the duration of the session, especially at the beginning of working together.

 Do we talk in an expressive arts therapy session?